JJSlabbert/iTilt-digital-hydrometer/README.md

 You may not use this software for producing any commercial product that you sell.

-You are not allowed to distribute this software.
-The copy right holder is the only legal distributor of this software.

 If you want to use this software commercially, you need to get permission from the copyright owner.

 Commercial Licenses will be available at a reasonable price.